Madeleine Sackler

-Madeleine Sackler is an American filmmaker, heiress, and member of the Sackler family.
-She received an Emmy in 2015 and was nominated for a second one in 2020.
+Madeleine Sackler (born 1983) is an American filmmaker and Sackler family heiress.
+She received an Emmy Award in 2015 and was nominated for a second in 2020.
 Her grandfather, Raymond, was one of the three Sackler brothers who created and owned Purdue Pharma, infamous for its role in the Opioid epidemic.
 She has received criticism for her family fortune, which derives mostly from the sale and manufacture of the highly addictive pharmaceutical opioid Oxycontin, the central drug in the opioid crisis.

-The Sackler family, including Madeleine Sackler, is profiled in various media, including the documentary Crime of the Century on HBO and in the book Empire of Pain by Patrick Radden Keefe.
+The Sackler family, including Madeleine Sackler, is profiled in various media, including the documentary Crime of the Century on HBO and in the book Empire of Pain by Patrick Keefe.
 As outlined in the book, she has scrupulously denied her family’s role in one of America’s largest public health crises, which has claimed the lives of over 600,000 people.

 Early life and education

 Sackler was born in 1983, and grew up in Greenwich, Connecticut.
 She went to public high school and attended Duke University.
 Sackler was a biopsychology major at Duke and considered going to med school.
 However, she was equally interested in reading, writing and photography.
 Sackler incorporated these interests into her time at Duke with a minor in English, a photography elective, and creating a documentary short as an independent study.